tml/cadmus/Chapter-1/Part III: Arithmetic.md

 would result in n being 2.

 #### Exercise 4
-Physics Question – Write a program to work out what the power(W) of a device is if the voltage is 10V and the current is 6A, and print the result.
+Physics Question – Write a program to work out what the power in watts of a device is if the voltage is 10V and the current is 6A, and print the result.
-Hint: Power = Current * Voltage
+Hint: Power (W) = Current * Voltage

 #### Exercise 5
 Physics Question – Turn the last exercise into a method that accepts parameters for current and voltage, then returns power in watts.
 Then write a program that uses the power method to calculate the energy transferred in kWh, when the current is 5A, the voltage is 14V over the space of 2 hours and print the result.